aws-solutions-library-samples/guidance-for-resilient-data-applications-using-amazon-dynamodb/README.md

 ### Cost

 You are responsible for the cost of the AWS services used while running this Guidance.
-As of <month> <year>, the cost for running this Guidance with the default settings in the US East (N. Virginia) AWS Region is approximately $<n.nn> per month.
+As of May 2024, the cost for running this Guidance with the default settings in the US East (N. Virginia) AWS Region is approximately $2059 per month.

 The most significant cost for this sample comes from the ARC control plane, which will cost $2.50 per hour or $60 per day.
 The CloudWatch canaries will cost $0.36 per hour or about $8.70 per day.